Saturday, October 1, 2016

 The great irony is that what brought me authentic happiness was being there for the people I love in both joyous moments and painful ones.
 It's a gift to share in another's woes as much as it's a gift to share their abundance.

 I'm not a burden to those I love any more than they're a burden to me.
-You not a burden to me.

 You are NOT a burden.

-I love you and you're the joy of my life.
+To my family and my friends, I love you and you're the joy of my life.
 Let me be there for you just as you want to be there for me.
 Consider it a gift to me.
 It's what I yearn for more than anything in this world.

 Saturday, March 12, 2016